JessiP23/context_mern_app/README.md

 ## Architecture

-The application follows a classic **MERN stack** architecture with additional integrations for AI-driven content generation and caching mechanisms.
+The application follows a **MERN stack** architecture with integrations for AI-driven content generation and caching mechanisms.
 Below is a high-level overview of the system architecture:

 ### High-Level Architecture Diagram